jersou/clite-parser/README.md

-  meta?: ImportMeta; // import.meta to use : don't run if the file is imported, and use import.meta.url in the help configCli?: boolean; // enable "--config <path>" to load json config before processing the args, Show in the help if it's a string dontConvertCmdArgs?: boolean; // don't convert "true"/"false" to true/false in command arguments, and not to number after -- dontRun?: boolean; // don't run the command, return the parsing result };
+  meta?: ImportMeta; // import.meta to use : don't run if the file is imported, and use import.meta.url in the help configCli?: boolean; // enable "--config <path>" to load json config before processing the args, Show in the help if it's a string dontConvertCmdArgs?: boolean; // don't convert "true"/"false" to true/false in command arguments, and not to number after --
+};
 ```